prometheus/prometheus/docs/configuration/configuration.md

 # Zone is the availability zone of your targets (e.g. fr-par-1).
 [ zone: <string> | default = fr-par-1 ]

-# NameFilter specify a name filter to apply on the ListServers request
+# NameFilter specify a name filter (works as a LIKE) to apply on the server listing request.
 [ name_filter: <string> ]

-# TagsFilter specify a tag filter to apply on the ListServers requests
+# TagsFilter specify a tag filter (a server needs to have all defined tags to be listed) to apply on the server listing request.
 tags_filter:
 [ - <string> ]